4 Signs Of A Seized Engine And Can You Fix It?

 Shortly before the engine seizes, you might notice some strange engine noises.
 Sometimes these noises appear as a light tapping, or it can be a faint knocking.

-Either way, the engine is about to fail completely once you hear the dead knock.
+Either way, the engine is about to fail completely once you hear the death knock.
 This sound often accompanies a piston connecting rod hitting the crankshaft.

 Seized Engine Causes

-The most common reason why a car engine is seized is that it has been run with a lack of engine oil in the oil pan.
+The most common cause of a seized engine is that it has been running with a lack of engine oil in the oil pan.
 It can also be caused by water in the cylinders or a broken crankshaft rod or piston.
 In many cases, it can also be the result of driving with an overheated engine.

 1. Lack of Engine Oil